Kuomboka Traditional Ceremony

 2. Traditional Music and Dance

 Kuomboka is a sensory feast, with music and dance at its core.
-The pulsating rhythms of the Maoma royal drums, combined with the soulful singing of the Lozi people, create an electric atmosphere.
+The pulsating rhythms of the royal Maoma drums, combined with the soulful singing of the Lozi people, create an electric atmosphere.
+The drums beat with heavy drumming, echoing around the royal capital and building excitement and anticipation for the ceremony.
 Traditional dances performed by costumed locals add color and energy to the event.

 Don’t Miss: The drumming competitions held in Limulunga after the barge’s arrival, where local groups showcase their skills and creativity.